You can book 2 man weeks to the Rack

 and, when switched on, made a horrendous noise like a Harrier

-It was so bad that no-one thought to
+It was so noisy that no-one thought

-mention it and I understand it was so loud that the design engineers
+them), and I understand it was so loud that the design engineers

 hadn't previously been allowed to turn it on in the lab for more

 than a few moments.
+I'd say for Health & Safety reasons but

-I don't think the specification even
+I don't think the specification ever

 mentioned noise as it was just a metal rack.